Cherish-Kohli/WanderBear/README.md

 # WanderBear
-Event Planning Platform: Initially developed as a stateless web app with Node.js, Docker, and AWS.
-Integrated Ticketmaster, YouTube, TripAdvisor, and Wikimedia APIs.
-Used AWS S3 for cloud storage, deployed on EC2 via DockerHub.
-Refactored due to AWS access changes, now operates without AWS services
+Event Planning Platform: Developed a stateless web application using Node.js, Docker, and AWS.
+Implemented a mashup of Ticketmaster API, YouTube Data API, TripAdvisor API, and Wikimedia API.
+Leveraged AWS S3 as the cloud persistence service for page views and user interactions.
+Deployed my app on EC2 instance using DockerHub.

+Images of the working project have been uploaded for reference